marcelm/cutadapt/doc/guide.rst

 The ``--rename`` option can be used to rename both single-end and paired-end reads.
 This section describes how it can be used to rename single-end reads.

-We use the following terminology: The FASTQ or FASTA header line consists of a *read ID* and is optionally followed by a separator (whitespace) and a *comment*.
+We use the following terminology: The FASTQ or FASTA record header line consists of a *read ID* and is optionally followed by a separator (whitespace) and a *comment*.

 For example, in this FASTQ header, the read ID is ``read1234`` and the comment is ``value=17``